CharlesShen99/CharlesShen99/README.md

 ### Hi there 👋
 My name is Haolin Shen.
 I also go by Charles.
-I am currently a PhD student in the Biomedical Sciences Program at UCSF.
+I am a 2nd year PhD student in the Biomedical Sciences Program at UCSF.

 <!--
 **CharlesShen99/CharlesShen99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.